Magellan expedition: The Philippines

-The fleet reached the Philippines on 16 March, and remained there until 1 May.
-The expedition represented the first documented European contact with the Philippines.
-Although the stated goals of Magellan's expedition were to find a passage through South America to the Moluccas and return to Spain laden with spices, at this point in the journey, Magellan seemed to acquire a zeal for converting the local tribes to Christianity.
-In doing so, Magellan eventually became embroiled in a local political dispute, and died in the Philippines, along with dozens of other officers and crew.

 On 16 March, a week after leaving Guam, the fleet first sighted the island of Samar, then landed on the island of Homonhon, which was then uninhabited.
 They encountered friendly locals from the nearby island of Suluan and traded supplies with them.
 They spent nearly two weeks on Homonhon, resting and gathering fresh food and water, before leaving on 27 March.
 On the morning of 28 March, they neared the island of Limasawa and encountered some natives in canoes who then alerted balangay warships of two local rulers from Mindanao who were on a hunting expedition in Limasawa.
 For the first time on the journey, Magellan's slave Enrique of Malacca found that he was able to communicate with the natives in Malay (an indication that they had indeed completed a circumnavigation, and were approaching familiar lands).
 They exchanged gifts with the natives (receiving porcelain jars painted with Chinese designs), and later that day, Magellan was introduced to their leaders, Rajah Kolambu and Rajah Siawi.
 Afterwards, Magellan would become a "blood brother" to Kolambu, undergoing the local blood compact ritual with him.

 Magellan and his men noted that the Rajahs had golden body ornaments and served food on golden plates.
 They were told by the Rajahs that gold was plentiful in their homelands in Butuan and Calagan (Surigao), and found that the locals were eager to trade it for iron at par.
 While at Limasawa, Magellan gave some of the natives a demonstration of Spanish armour, weapons, and artillery, by which they were apparently impressed.